 What a year.
-When it comes to middle grade novels for tweens, the quality and breadth of the stories released month after month in 2018 totally blew me away.
+When it comes to novels for tweens, the quality and breadth of the stories released month after month in 2018 totally blew me away.
 There were many chapter books I devoured breathlessly in one sitting, then wanted to pick right back up and start all over again upon reaching the very last page.

 There were books that made me feel so deeply, made me question social norms, and made me ache desperately for change, growth and enlightenment for our society as a whole.
 And there were also stories that made me cheer, because the protagonists with whom I fell in love found strength, friendship and, perhaps most importantly, themselves.